wighawag/stratagems/docs/contracts/Stratagems.md

 ## Errors

-### **CanStillResolve**
+### **CanStillReveal**

-Player have to resolve if they can Stratagems will prevent them from acknowledging missed resolution if there is still time to resolve.
+Player have to reveal if they can Stratagems will prevent them from acknowledging missed reveal if there is still time to reveal.

-error CanStillResolve()
+error CanStillReveal()

 ### **CommitmentHashNotMatching**

-Player have to reveal their commitment using the exact same move values  If they provide different value, the commitment hash will differ and Stratagems will reject their resolution.
+Player have to reveal their commitment using the exact same move values  If they provide different value, the commitment hash will differ and Stratagems will reject their reveal.

 error CommitmentHashNotMatching()